-New employees must visit the Schoolcraft Police Department office to obtain a picture identification badge.
+New employees must visit the Campus Security Police Office to obtain a picture identification badge.
 In addition to identifying employees, the badge is required for using the Time and Attendance System to report hours worked and time off.
 With proper authorization, the badge also may be used to access alarmed rooms on campus.
 Employees should keep their badges with them at all times.
 Under certain conditions the college may require that employees wear badges.